yaqwsx/PcbDraw/README.md

   original board and create new packages for different colors.
 Format of dictionary entry is `"<ref>": "<library>:<module>"`  - e.g. `"PHOTO1":
   "Resistors:R_PHOTO_7mm"`.
+- `--no-drillholes` do not make the drill holes transparent.

 ## Writing Custom Styles